kevinng77/E2E_ABSA/results/readme.md

 #### Model results

+<u>The following model is trained and test on different dataset with split seed (6, 7, 8, 66, 77).
+Each model test on each dataset once.
+The final score is the mean of Macro F1 for 5 tests.</u>

 |                 | **lap 14** | **lap 14** | **lap 14** | lap 14 | res 16 | res 16 | res 16 | res 16 | res 14 | res 14 | res 14 | res 14 |
 | --------------- | ---------- | ---------- | ---------- | ------ | ------ | ------ | ------ | ------ | ------ | ------ | ------ | ------ |
 | models          | AE         | PC         | CE         | BP     | AE     | PC     | CE     | BP     | AE     | PC     | CE     | BP     |